zuluchaka/tradingplan/README.md

 - The body should be present towards either the upper or lower extreme of the Pin Bar
 - The wick should stand out when compared to previous bars (with room to the left)
 - Pin Bar will affect immediately following 4-5 bars
+- Pin Bar should print at a Support and Resistance (Candle rejection: The wick touches the support/resistance but the body don't)

 ### Identify Market Trend: